-We stand in solidarity with them and all others denouncing systemic racism and working to ensure social and economic justice prevails for Black, Indigenous and other racialized people.
+We stand in solidarity those denouncing systemic racism and working to ensure social and economic justice prevails for Black, Indigenous and other racialized people.

 Anti-Black racism is not only an American issue.
 It is pervasive in Canada, too.
 The structural inequities that Black people face in this country are undeniable.